-P69 allows compile time tokens to be used for CSS within Node based projects.
+P69 enables use of compile time tokens within CSS strings for Node based projects.

-It scans CSS for placeholder tokens which are substituted for user defined values.
-It's just a glorified string.replace
+It's just a glorified fiind and replace, i.e. it scans CSS strings for placeholder tokens which are substituted for user defined values.

 color: {